 This is a list of the 11,000 foot Peaks in the Wasatch by SP member Ammon Hatch in the Southern and Central Wasatch Areas.

 Utah County Highpoints List

 This is a list of the Utah County Highpoints by SP member Dean.
 The highest peak in Utah County is Mount Nebo.

 Utah’s 2,000 foot Prominence Peaks List

 This is a list of Utah’s 2,000 foot Prominence Peaks by SP member redsplashman23.
 There are over 80 of these peaks in Utah.

 The 100 most prominent peaks in Utah by SP member redsplashman23.
 Some are located on private land so this is difficult to complete.

 This is a list of Ultra Prominence Peaks by SP member rfbolton.
 This includes Mount Nebo and Mount Timpanogos.

 This is a list of 11,000 foot peaks in the Southern Wasatch Mountains.
 A worthy goal is to climb all of them.
 This area has the highest mountains in the range.
-Several other peaks over 11,000 feet are located in the Central Wasatch.
+Several other peaks over 11,000 feet are located in the Central Wasatch Mountains.
 The ratings I listed are during summer when the routes are the easiest to climb.
-During winter, or other times of the year, expect these mountains to be more difficult with changing conditions.
+During winter, and early or late in the season, expect these mountains to be more difficult to climb with changing conditions.